 When it comes to meeting the accounting, reporting, and operational requirements of government contracts, contract management software is virtually indispensable — and government agencies realize this.

 A typical example of the expectations that government agencies have for contractors can be found in chapter six of the Montana Department of Transportation’s Contract Management Manual for Recipients of Federal Highway Safety Grant Funding.
-This chapter details the MDT’s fiscal requirements for contractors, and it’s not a short list.
+This chapter details the MDT’s fiscal requirements for contractors, and its not a short list.

 Separate Project Records